Feeding time in the Turtle Tank

 You should always try to keep pond weed or plants in your tank as well.
 As with food, you may find this to be an extremely popular additional food source, or you may very well find the weed floating along the surface of the tank no matter how well you weigh it down.

-While there are good commercial foods available, there are some you should avoid.
-Items such as red meat and minced meats provide no nutrients, can be too fatty and don’t digest well.
+Items such as red meat and minced meats provide no nutrients to a turtle and often there is too much fat in these foods and they can cause digestion issues, Just like if you and I ate a lot of red meat.
 When it comes to minced meats, these often contain preservatives and colours which are no good for your pet turtle.

 Wild Caught Pet Turtle Food

 As a pet turtle owner, you may find yourself standing in the middle of a freshwater creek in the middle of winter catching food, or throwing a fishing line in to see what you can catch.

 To get started with catching your own food, you only need the basics – a bait net and a bucket.
 If the creek you’re standing in is well stocked, you might find yourself with enough food after a few scoops.

 On the downside, you may find yourself lifting rocks or scooping through weed to get a variety of fish, small freshwater shrimp, crayfish and bugs.

 Your pet turtles may possibly gorge themselves on the new additions to their tank and leave you wondering why you’ve just spent an hour standing in a creek when the food disappears in 15 minutes!

 Other options include catching freshwater fish like catfish, and then just blending up into a paste.
 This one is quite easy to do and involved just cleaning up the fish and then popping it through a food processor and freezing in cubes.

 It lends itself to adding a variety of other items including bloodworm, mealworms, crickets, fish, and plants to provide a variety of nutrients in one small cube.